Administrative details of CS115/MAS115

-Class participation, Reading material, Quizes and Assignments: You are required to study the reading material assigned for each lecture before you come to class, and respond to a quiz assigned for the class.
-This is important since that way we can gear the classroom discussion towards the issues that you need to understand better.
-There will also be bi-weekly assignments that will test a deeper understanging of the material.
+Class participation, Reading material, Quizes and Assignments: You are required to study the reading material assigned for each lecture before you come to class.
+There will also be weekly reflections on your readings and class discussions; there will also be regular assignments that will test a deeper understanging of the material.

-Exam: There will be a midterm exam (see the schedule).
+Exams: There will be a take-home midterm exam and an in-class final (see the schedule).

 Final Project: A paper demonstrating your deeper understanding of the material will be due at the end of the semester.
 Here is the tentative description of the final project.

-The dates of the assignments, quizzes, exam and final project are listed on the schedule.
-Please mark the dates in your
+The dates of the assignments, reflections, exam and final project are listed on the schedule.

 Your final grade for the course will be computed as a weighted average of several components.
 One of them is class participation that includes attending